shuait/cvat/cvat/apps/documentation/Annotation_page_walk_through.md

 ## 0. Log in to annotation website

- - User accounts will be set up by Tuesday (10/30) 11 PM, you will recieve our confirmation email, then you can start your assignment.
+ - User accounts will be set up by Tuesday (10/30) 11 PM, you will receive our confirmation email, then you can start your assignment.
  - Use your preferred username and password, and log in to [annotation website](visualconstruction.cee.illinois.edu).
-Website requries school network to access.
+Website requires school network to access.
 If you are off-campus, try connecting through VPN, [UIUC VPN setup instruction](https://techservices.illinois.edu/services/virtual-private-networking-vpn/download-and-set-up-the-vpn-client) is here.

- ## 1. A walk-though to annotation interface
+ ## 1. A walk-through to annotation interface

  ### 1.1 Annotation Panel